prb112/photosharing-java/photoSharing/README.md

 9. The PhotoSharing application is now running!
 Direct browser to `http://localhost:9080/photosharing`.

+You can demonstrate the OAuth 2.0 Flow and reference the Java code in photosharing.api.oauth.

+Note, the cookies used to maintain a user's session with photoSharing are not secured and not http-only.
+You can convert to secure/http-only by using a copy of Angular not delivered from a Content Delivery Network.

 # License

 This code is licensed under Apache License v2.0.
 See the LICENSE file in the root directory of this repository for more details.